spacetelescope/stginga/experimental/README.rst

+The notebooks in this folder were developed to prototype experimental features.
+There is no guarantee that they still work as-is.

 The plugins in this folder were developed during JWST DADF sprints and are not actively maintained.
 There is no guarantee that they still work.